-This past year I have become hooked on crochet.
+Over the past few years, I’ve created quite a few yarn projects using crochet hooks.
 I’ve made several afghans, hats, and scarves but one of my favorite things to make is washcloths.
 The great thing about washcloths is how quickly they work up with less than a skein of yarn.
 Pair these homemade washcloths with a bar of soap and you have a perfect gift.

 This post includes affiliate links.

 Easy Crochet Washcloths Gift Ideas

 Which yarn works best for washcloths?

 I typically use cotton yarn to make my washcloths because of how absorbant the fibers are But the thing I love about crochet is that there are no official rules.
 Try different yarns and see what you like best.

 Washcloths typically need a tight stitch since the water will make the washcloth expand and stretch.
 The simple single crochet is often used for crocheted washcloths because it makes such a tight weave.
 However, I experimented with the double crochet basketweave stitch and love the way it turned out!